TeamIRI/darkshield-api-demos/postgresql/README.md

 # DarkShield Files API: Search/Masking JSON in PostgreSQL

+## Overview
 This example demonstrates the use of the *darkshield-files* API to search and mask JSON data in a PostgreSQL database.

+## Prerequisites
-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and *darkshield-files* plugins installed.
+To run, the *plankton* web services API must be hosted at the location specified in *server_config.py* (by default *http://localhost:8959*) with both the *darkshield* and *darkshield-files* plugins installed.

 Additionally, an accessible instance of PostgreSQL must be running.
 Credentials to access PostgreSQL can be configured in the *credentials.json* file.
 Hostname of the PostgreSQL server, database name, username, and password should be specified in that file.

+## Details

 The demo will create two database tables - *sample_json* and *sample_json_masked* with a column containing the primary key and a column containing randomly-generated JSON data.

 Between 10 and 100 rows will be generated, inclusive.
 The data is generated in the *sample_json* table.

 The *sample_json* table is read from, with each value in the column containing JSON sent to the *darkshield-files* API for search and masking.
 The masked results are output to the *sample_json_masked* table.

+## Search Matchers and Masking Rules

 The example will find and mask the following: